dmcqueen/wine-ai/README.md

-# Wine Search with Vespa
+# Wine Pairings Search with Vespa

 This repository demonstrates how to build a small semantic search engine over the Wine Enthusiast review dataset.
 Documents are indexed in [Vespa](https://vespa.ai/) with dense vector representations generated from [SentenceTransformers](https://www.sbert.net/).
 Queries are embedded at runtime using a lightweight FastAPI service so that similar wines can be retrieved using Approximate Nearest Neighbor (ANN) search.